 The army, or Heer, of National Socialist Germany entered Austria in March 1938 without having to fire a shot.
 The country’s monstrous leader, Adolf Hitler, then announced the union of his native country with his adoptive country.
 In July and August 1938, Japanese and Soviet troops fought along the border of Manchukuo, a puppet state created by Japan in northern China in the footsteps of its invasion of that country in July 1937.
 While the fighting along the border of Manchukuo ceased soon enough, the Sino-Japanese War raged until the unconditional surrender of Japan, at the end of the Second World War, made official in early September 1945.

 In September 1938, as Europe held its breath, waiting to see if war would erupt, Hitler, Benito Amilcare Andrea Mussolini, the buffoonish dictator of Fascist Italy, and the frightened French and British prime ministers, Édouard Daladier and Arthur Neville Chamberlain, negotiated the (in)famous Munich accords, in Munich, Germany.
 The Czech government, the party most affected by this stab in the back, was not even invited to take part in these “negotiations.”
 Within days, Germany occupied the border region of the Sudetenland in Czechoslovakia, the last democratic country in that region of Europe.
+Poland and Hungary took advantage of the situation to grab some pieces of the country as well, in October and November 1938.
 Slovakia proclaimed its independence in March 1939.
 This territory, along with Bohemia and Moravia, was soon occupied by Germany.
 The annexation of Ruthenia by Hungary, in March 1939, completed the dismemberment of Czechoslovakia.

 In March as well, the monstrous civil war launched in July 1936 by senior Spanish military officers ended with the victory of Francisco Franco y Bahamonde’s Nationalist forces, a triumph made possible by the massive support of Germany and Italy.
 Only the Union of Soviet Socialist Republics (USSR), another evil dictatorship, had agreed to openly support the democratically elected government of Spain.
 In April, Italy annexed Albania, and Germany terminated the 1935 Anglo-German naval agreement that limited the size of its navy, the Kriegsmarine.
 The following month, Germany and Italy signed a military alliance.
 As we both know, the Second World War began in September 1939.